Prospects for cosmological constraints using gravitational wave memory: Introduction

-We use the covariant $1+1+2$ or semi-tetrad formalism to derive the master equation (ME) for GW memory~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}.
-In this formalism, $4-$D spacetime is split into a timelike, a spacelike direction, and a $2-$D hyper-surface, which is orthogonal to both the timelike and spacelike directions.
-The timelike direction is the velocity $u^{a}$, obeying $u^{a}u_{a}=-1$, of the comoving observer, which is tangent to the timelike congruence $\gamma$.
-The spacelike direction $n^{a}$, obeying $n^{a}n_{a}=1$, is a preferred direction depending upon the symmetry of the spacetime.
-The projection tensor $N_{ab}$, for the 2-D surface is related to the $4-$D metric $g_{ab}$ [with signature $(-,+,+,+)$] via: \ba g_{ab} = -u_{a}u_{b} + n_{a}n_{b} + N_{ab} \, . \ea In covariant formalism, the $4-$D spacetime is described by the \emph{geometrical variables} --- expansion, shear, and vorticity associated with $u_{a}$ and $n_{a}$, and components of the Weyl tensor ($C_{abcd}$)~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}.
-Specifically, $C_{abcd}$ describes the perturbation due to GWs~\cite{2011-Owen.Thorne-PRL,Thorne2}.
-The electric part of Weyl tensor ($E_{ab}$, a tensor in 3-space) contains information about the tidal deformation of the spacetime, and the magnetic part of Weyl tensor ($B_{ab}$) contains information about the gravitational radiation that travels to future infinity from the source~\cite{1997-Maartens.Bassett.CQG,2011-Owen.Thorne-PRL}.
-In $1+1+2$ formalism, the components of $B_{ab}, \, E_{ab}$ along the 2-D surface carry information about the passing GWs.
+projects vectors orthogonal to $u^a$ and $n^a$ onto 2-D surface~\cite{2019-Goswami.Ellis-CQG}.
+In this formalism, any quantity can be split into scalars, 2-vectors, and projected, symmetric, and trace-free 2-tensors, where the latter two components are defined on the 2-D surface.
+Specifically, the $4-$D spacetime is described by the kinematic variables --- expansion, shear, and vorticity associated with $u_{a}$ and $n_{a}$, and components of the Weyl tensor ($C_{abcd}$)~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}.
+The electric ($E_{ab}$) and magnetic part ($B_{ab}$) of the Weyl tensor along the 2-D surface carry information about the passing GWs~\cite{2011-Owen.Thorne-PRL,Thorne2}.
 This provides a natural representation for the GWs where the two traceless-transverse DOF lie on the 2-D surface~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}.

 For LRS spacetimes with spherical symmetry, we can choose $n_{a}$ such that all the geometrical variables on the $2$-D surface $N_{ab}$ vanish~\cite{1996-vanElst.Ellis-CQG}.
 For the LRS-II spacetimes, which is the focus of this work, the vorticity associated with $u^a$ and $n^a$ also vanish~\cite{1996-vanElst.Ellis-CQG}.
 Due to the vanishing of the vorticity in LRS-II spacetime, $E_{ab}$ and $B_{ab}$ can be orthogonal, and $E_{ab}$ can be expressed in terms of $B_{ab}$~\cite{2005-Herrera-J.Math.Phys}.
-As we show, this property helps us to derive the master equation for memory in these spacetimes.
+As we show, this property helps us to derive the ME for GW memory in these spacetimes.

+The setup in the LRS-II spacetime can be seen in Fig.~\eqref{fig:FLRW_mem_model}.
+Consider an LRS-II spacetime where an event generating GWs occurs at $t = t_0$.
+As the GWs propagate from $t = t_0$ to a later time $t_1 > t_0$, the primary GWs generate successive GWs.
+This process is captured on the 2-D surface \(N_{ab}\), which is orthogonal to the direction of propagation.
+We aim to evaluate the change in \(N_{ab}\) for a comoving observer.